How Can We Help?

 Navigate to the Object panel and select a primitive that best represents the space displaced by your object.

 You can additionally bring in your custom 3D model by accessing the “Import” tab within the present panel.
 In this case, it is recommended to decimate the imported model beforehand to reduce computation times.
+The maximum import file size is 10Mb.

 Next, you can adjust the dimensions of the proxy mesh to match the real object by overlaping it in augmented reality (AR).
 Open the live view of your camera, enable the AR overlap by clicking the cube icon highlighted in the image below and adjust the volume to contain the object using the available 3D tools.